rjframe/camino/README.md

 # Anything after a '#' is a comment, but it must begin the line.

 #Schedule   Description         Goal

 daily       Eat lunch
+Tue         Clean house         2 rooms daily       Caloric intake      <2501 calories daily       Get out of bed      <6:31

 # Do this every other day.
 2 days      Clean litterbox

-Tue         Clean house         2 rooms

 # Do this twice a day.
 2 daily     Practice guitar